 Prune back into healthy tissue and disinfect pruning tools with a 3 % solution of hydrogen peroxide.
 Spray plants at first sign of disease with Garrett Juice plus garlic and/or neem.
 Consan 20 and agricultural streptomycin are also effective controls.
 Kocide 101 is a copper based fungicide often recommended, some consider this organic, we don’t.
 Treat the soil with whole ground cornmeal, or apply the entire Sick Tree Treatment and reduce the nitrogen fertilizer.
 High-nitrogen, synthetic fertilizers are the primary cause of this disease.

-Hydrogen peroxide (3% spray) is effective against most all bacterial diseases and works well on fire blight.
-Reports from listeners have indicated that the most effective timing is two weeks after blooms fade.
+Hydrogen peroxide (1 - 3% spray) is effective against most all bacterial diseases and works well on fire blight.
+It also works on fungal and viral diseases.
+Reports from listeners have indicated that the most effective timing for fireblight is two weeks after blooms fade.

 Many trees with this problem are too deep in the ground.